getify/You-Dont-Know-JS/scope & closures/ch1.md

 **Note:** You might be tempted to conceptualize the function declaration `function foo(a) {...` as a normal variable declaration and assignment, such as `var foo` and `foo = function(a){...`.
 In so doing, it would be tempting to think of this function declaration as involving an LHS look-up.

 However, the subtle but important difference is that *Compiler* handles both the declaration and the value definition during code-generation, such that when *Engine* is executing code, there's no processing necessary to "assign" a function value to `foo`.
-Thus, it's not really appropriate to think of a function declaration as an LHS look-up assignment.
+Thus, it's not really appropriate to think of a function declaration as an LHS look-up assignment in the way we're discussing them here.

 ### Conversation?